MikeDev75015/mongodb-pipeline-builder/Readme.md

   > To be used only if no Paging stage is set
   >
-  > Adding new GetElement method to the response object
+  > Added new GetElement method to the response object
   >
   > Removing GetDocs method arguments